Oxford-G/books-api/README.md

-# How to Build a RESTful API Authentication With JWT (TDD Approach)
+# RESTful API Authentication With JWT (TDD Approach)

 This is a tutorial course.
 In this project, we set up a simple Rails API-only-application.
 Rails API-only-applications are slimmed down compared to traditional Rails web applications. we we'll secure the login, register, and our book's endpoint using JWT.